tomerpeceniski/igym/src/README.md

 # iGym

-iGym is a mobile-first website designed to help users keep track of their gym workouts.
-With iGym, users can head to the gym without worrying about questions like "What's today's workout?" or "How much weight should I use for this exercise?".
-All the essential information is stored in the app for quick and easy access.
+iGym is a mobile-first website designed to help users track and manage their gym workouts.
+The app stores all essential workout information, allowing users to focus on training without worrying about workout routines or weights.

 ## Features
 - Organize and track your daily workouts.